Trump Media & Technology Group: Truth.Fi and Truth Social ETFs

+Blockchain

 Bitcoin treasury

 On May 27, 2025, TMTG announced it would create a "bitcoin Treasury" by selling company stock and convertible bonds and buying $2.5 billion of bitcoin.
 If TMTG's purchase were to go through, TMTG would become the third-largest corporate holder of bitcoin.
 Two months earlier, Trump had signed an executive order for the United States to create a strategic bitcoin reserve.

+New cryptocurrency token to shareholders

+On December 31, 2025, it was announced that Trump Media & Technology Group shareholders will benefit from the issuance of a new cryptocurrency token on Crypto.com’s Cronos blockchain.

+TAE Technologies merger

+On December 18, 2025, it was reported that TMTG would merge with TAE Technologies, a fusion power company, and that Devin Nunes would be co-CEO of the new company.

 Legal issues

 Trump departure as chairman

 The Sarasota Herald-Tribune reported in July 2022 that according to Florida state records, Trump left as chairman of TMTG less than a month before the company received subpoenas from the SEC and the New York grand jury, concurrent with the DWAC subpoenas.
 His son Donald Trump Jr. and Trump administration official Kash Patel were among others who simultaneously left the TMTG board of directors.
 Truth Social denied the report.
 Axios later published records filed by TMTG's agent with the Florida Division of Corporations; an April 28 filing showed Trump and others listed as "director," while a June 8 filing to change "person, title or capacity" directed the Division to "remove" Trump and others.